23rd Week of Pregnancy (Week 23)

 Active movement is a good sign – your baby is practising coordination, strengthening muscles, and responding to its environment.

-Yes, in many cases, the ultrasound at 23 weeks of pregnancy reliably shows whether it will be a girl or a boy – speak to your doctor.
+Yes, in many cases the ultrasound in week 23 can reliably show whether it’s a girl or a boy – talk to your doctor.

-Fatigue can be caused by iron deficiency or an increase in blood volume.
-Pay attention to your diet, iron intake, and ensure you take sufficient breaks.
+Tiredness can result from iron deficiency or an increase in blood volume.
+Pay attention to your diet, iron intake, and make sure to take enough breaks.

-Back pain, dizziness, calf cramps and fatigue are typical symptoms.
-If in doubt, please consult a doctor.
+Back pain, dizziness, calf cramps, and tiredness are typical symptoms.
+If in doubt, please consult your doctor.

 What is vernix caseosa and what is its function?

-The vernix caseosa protects your baby's skin from the amniotic fluid and is an important protective layer in the womb.
+Vernix caseosa protects your baby’s skin from the amniotic fluid and acts as an important protective layer in the womb.

 From when would my baby have a chance of survival?

-The chances of survival outside the amniotic sac increase from week 24 of pregnancy.
-However, in week 23, it would still be a medical emergency.
+The chance of survival outside the womb increases from week 24.
+In week 23, however, it would still be a medical emergency.

-How much weight gain is normal at 23 weeks pregnant?
+How much weight gain is normal in week 23?

-A moderate weight gain is normal – usually 5 to 7 kg since the beginning of pregnancy, depending on constitution and baby.
+Moderate weight gain is normal – usually 5 to 7 kg since the start of pregnancy, depending on your constitution and the baby.

-What is the purpose of the check-up in week 23 of pregnancy?
+What is the check-up for in week 23?

-During the examination, the doctor checks the growth of the foetus, the amount of amniotic fluid, the heartbeat and the position of the placenta.
+During the check-up, the doctor checks the growth of the foetus, the amount of amniotic fluid, the heartbeat and the position of the placenta.

-What is the baby doing in the 23rd week of pregnancy?
+What does the baby do in the 23rd week of pregnancy?

-It practises movements, develops the inner ear, responds to sounds, and perceives its surroundings through senses such as touch and hearing.
+It practises movements, develops the inner ear, reacts to sounds, and perceives its surroundings through senses such as touch and hearing.

-When should I start with a checklist for the birth?
+When should I start a checklist for the birth?

-From week 23 of pregnancy, it's a good time to start with a checklist for the hospital, mum, baby, and formalities – for example, the basic equipment.
+From week 23 onwards is a good time to start a checklist for the hospital, for mum, baby, and paperwork – for example, the baby’s first essentials.

 Pushchair